RanchoDVT/Vex-SDK/README.md

 ## How can I apply this "update"?

+Method 1: (1.3.0b or later)
-Method 1: Use my new powershell script to do this!
+Use my new powershell script to do this!
 1: Open it with ISE to view the code, or run as powershell when ready, and follow the prompts!
-(1.3.0b or later)
+(You don't need admin privileges to run this.)

-> [!CAUTION]
+> [!IMPORTANT]
 > **VERY IMPORTANT**
 > 2: In your project, make sure you update your makefiles and json files with your platfrom;  from the examples folder.
 (It will be on your desktop)

 Method 2:
 Vscode insiders -> "C:\Users\%USERNAME%\AppData\Roaming\Code - Insiders\User\globalStorage\vexrobotics.vexcode"
 Vscode stable -> "C:\Users\%USERNAME%\AppData\Roaming\Code\User\globalStorage\vexrobotics.vexcode"

-1. In here, delete the folders `sdk`, and `tools`.
+1. Where you vex install location is (see paths above), delete the folders `sdk`, and `tools`.
 2. Then copy the folders `sdk` and `tools` from this repo, and paste it in the folder where you deleted it.
 3. Load/Reload VsCode

-> [!CAUTION]
+> [!IMPORTANT]
 > **VERY IMPORTANT**
 > 4: In the folder `example` from my sdk, find your platform, and move the files/folders from there into your project.